felixlu/awesome-stars/README.md

 ## Shell

+- [sixfeetup/scaf](https://github.com/sixfeetup/scaf) - scaf provides developers and DevOps engineers with a complete blueprint for a new project using Kubernetes
+- [yuaotian/go-cursor-help](https://github.com/yuaotian/go-cursor-help) - 解决Cursor在免费订阅期间出现以下提示的问题:  You've reached your trial request limit.  /  Too many free trial accounts used on this machine.
+Please upgrade to pro.
+We have this limit in place to prevent abuse.
+Please l
 - [thoughtbot/dotfiles](https://github.com/thoughtbot/dotfiles) - A set of vim, zsh, git, and tmux configuration files.
 - [sorin-ionescu/prezto](https://github.com/sorin-ionescu/prezto) - The configuration framework for Zsh
 - [Nuzair46/BlockTheSpot-Mac](https://github.com/Nuzair46/BlockTheSpot-Mac) - Spotify Ad blocker for MacOS